 If you're renting out your property, it's your legal duty to give your tenant a written tenancy agreement.
 This tells the tenant all the terms of their lease.

-Every short assured and assured tenancy agreement should include:
+Every tenancy agreement should include:

 - the name of the landlord and the name of the tenant